diffuse/swing/README.md

 # License

-Licensed under either of [Apache License, Version 2.0](https://github.com/diffuse/disco/blob/main/LICENSE-APACHE) or [MIT license](https://github.com/diffuse/disco/blob/main/LICENSE-MIT) at your option.
+Licensed under either of [Apache License, Version 2.0](https://github.com/diffuse/swing/blob/main/LICENSE-APACHE) or [MIT license](https://github.com/diffuse/swing/blob/main/LICENSE-MIT) at your option.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in disco by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in swing by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.